Greenfield Park, Quebec: Merger with Longueuil

 Greenfield Park was a town until January 1, 2002, when it along with several other suburbs on Montreal's South Shore were merged into the amalgamated city of Longueuil.
 (On January 1, 2006, Boucherville, Brossard, Saint-Bruno-de-Montarville and Saint-Lambert were "demerged", or reconstituted.)
 Following these demergers, Greenfield Park became one of only three remaining boroughs of Longueuil, along with Saint-Hubert and Le Vieux-Longueuil.

 Government

 Municipal

 Greenfield Park is represented by one city councillor in Longueuil City Council and two borough councillors.
-The borough president is Sylvain Joly of Option Greenfield Park, which joined Coalition Longueuil.
-As of the November 7, 2021 Longueuil municipal election (see 2021_Quebec_municipal_elections#Longueuil), the current borough council consists of the following councillors:
+The borough president is Sylvain Joly of Option Greenfield Park.
+As of the November 7, 2021 Longueuil municipal election (see 2021 Quebec municipal elections#Longueuil), the current borough council consists of the following councillors: